Exploratory Hierarchical Factor Analysis with an Application to Psychological Measurement

-Finally, we compare the learned hierarchical factor model with several alternative models based on the Bayesian Information Criterion \citep[BIC;][]{schwarz1978estimating}.
-The competing models include \begin{enumerate} \item (CFA) A six-factor confirmatory factor analysis model with correlated factors.
+Finally, we compare the learned hierarchical factor model with several alternative models based on the Bayesian Information Criterion \citep[BIC;][]{schwarz1978estimating}, including \begin{enumerate} \item (CFA) A six-factor confirmatory factor analysis model with correlated factors.
 Each factor corresponds to a facet of Agreeableness, loaded by the four items designed to measure this facet. \item (CBF) A confirmatory bi-factor model with one general factor and six group factors, where the group factors are allowed to be correlated.
-Each group factor corresponds to a facet of Agreeableness, loaded by the four items designed to measure this facet. \item (EBF) An exploratory bi-factor model with one general factor and six group factors, where the factors are allowed to be correlated.
-The bi-factor structure is learned using the method proposed in \cite{qiao2024exact}.
+Each group factor corresponds to a facet of Agreeableness, loaded by the four items designed to measure this facet. \item (EBF) An exploratory bi-factor model with one general factor and six group factors, where the group factors are allowed to be correlated.
+The bi-factor structure is learned using the method proposed in \cite{Qiao_Chen_Ying_2025}.
 Specifically, exploratory bi-factor models with $2, 3, \ldots, 12$ group factors are considered, among which the one with six group factors is selected based on the BIC.

 \end{enumerate} Table~\ref{tab:hier rd bic} presents the BIC values of all the models, where the model labeled HF is the learned hierarchical factor model.
 From the results of BIC, the proposed hierarchical factor model fits the data best.
 Detailed results on the estimated loading matrix and the estimated correlation matrix of the competing models are shown in Appendix~\ref{append:rd compete}.